benwigley/mooziker-site-policy/Policies/mooziker-terms-of-service.md

 To the extent this agreement is not enforceable by applicable law, you grant Mooziker the rights we need to use Your Content without attribution and to make reasonable adaptations of Your Content as necessary to render the Website and provide the Service.

-### E. Private Repositories
-**Short version:** *You may have access to private repositories.
-We treat the content of private repositories as confidential, and we only access it for support reasons, with your consent, or if required to for security reasons.*

-#### 1. Control of Private Repositories
-Some Accounts may have private repositories, which allow the User to control access to Content.

-#### 2. Confidentiality of Private Repositories
-Mooziker considers the contents of private repositories to be confidential to you.
-Mooziker will protect the contents of private repositories from unauthorized use, access, or disclosure in the same manner that we would use to protect our own confidential information of a similar nature and in no event with less than a reasonable degree of care.

 #### 3. Access
 Mooziker personnel may only access the content of your private repositories in the following situations:
 - With your consent and knowledge, for support reasons.
 If Mooziker accesses a private repository for support reasons, we will only do so with the owner’s consent and knowledge.